YottaDB/YDBDoc/MultiLangProgGuide.rst

 Error Return Codes
 ------------------

-Symbolic constants for error codes returned by calls to libyottadb are prefixed with ``YDB_ERR_`` and are all less than zero. [#]_ The symbolic constants below are not a complete list of all error messages that Simple API functions can return -- error return codes can indicate system errors and database errors, not just application errors.
+Symbolic constants for error codes returned by calls to YottaDB are prefixed with ``YDB_ERR_`` and are all less than zero. [#]_ The symbolic constants below are not a complete list of all error messages that Simple API functions can return — error return codes can indicate system errors and database errors, not just application errors.
 The ``ydb_message()`` function provides a way to get more detailed information about any error code returned by a Simple API